-With AirBnb, just about anyone can be a host just by creating an account.
-Plum Guide, on the other hand, sends “home critics” to inspect every property that applies to be on the platform, and only about 3% get in.
+As anyone who’s ever had a bad AirBnb experience knows, just about anyone can become an AirBnb host just by creating an account.
+Plum Guide, on the other hand, sends “home critics” to inspect every property that applies to be on the platform.
+Only about 3% of applicants get in.

 That means you’ll find unique, well-appointed rental properties with solid customer service and local contacts who are more like concierges.